Boelensman1/DBL-Embedded-Systems/README.md

 # DBL-Embedded-Systems

 Tutor: v.d.
 Woude

 japie@win.tue.nl

 Box MF 5.T80

 Available on Tuesday and Friday, meetings at 10:30 Hand in agenda day before, digitally half past 5

 Tuesday feb.
 10 the meeeting with our tutor will be at 12:30

 We get a closet with our stuff.

-Digitally:
+Hand in digitally:
-Agenda
+* Agenda
-Logs
+* Logs

-Deliverables on paper (possibility of feedback):
+Hand in on paper (possibility of feedback):
-Product deliverables
+* Product deliverables
-Summary
+* Summary

 ####Group Members: